Tuohy Family Claims Michael Oher Threatened Them for $15 Million

-Tuohy Family Claims Michael Oher Threatened Them for $15 Million or He Would 'Plant a Negative Story'
+Tuohy Family Claims Michael Oher Threatened He'd 'Plant a Negative Story' If They Didn't Give Him $15 Million

 ‘The Blind Side’: Michael Oher Alleges He Was ‘Falsely Advised’ …